Severe Weather Statement issued for Hale by NWS - News Break

 Severe Weather Statement issued for Hale by NWS

-Effective: 2021-05-26 21:51:00 CDT Expires: 2021-05-26 22:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until midnight CDT for northwestern Texas.
+Effective: 2021-05-26 21:58:00 CDT Expires: 2021-05-26 22:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until midnight CDT for northwestern Texas.
 For your protection move to an interior room on the lowest floor of a building.
-Target Area: Hale A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1015 PM CDT FOR NORTHWESTERN HALE COUNTY At 953 PM CDT, a severe thunderstorm was located 5 miles southwest of Plainview, moving east at 15 mph.
-HAZARD...Two inch hail and 60 mph wind gusts.
+Prepare immediately for large hail and damaging winds.
+People outside should move to a shelter, inside a strong building and away from windows.
+Torrential rainfall is occurring with these storms, and may lead to flash flooding.
+Do not drive your vehicle through flooded roadways.
+In addition to large hail, significant amounts of smaller hail is likely.
+Accumulating hail can cause damage to crops, trees, and vehicles.
+Target Area: Hale A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1015 PM CDT FOR NORTHWESTERN HALE AND NORTHEASTERN LAMB COUNTIES At 957 PM CDT, severe thunderstorms were located along a line extending from 9 miles northeast of Hart to 5 miles southwest of Olton, moving east at 30 mph.
+HAZARD...Two inch hail and 70 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Plainview and Halfway.
-TORNADO...POSSIBLE HAIL...2.00IN WIND...60MPHalerts.weather.gov
+Expect considerable tree damage.
+Wind damage is also likely to mobile homes, roofs, and outbuildings.
+Locations impacted include Olton and Springlake.
+HAIL...2.00IN WIND...70MPHalerts.weather.gov